JaimeStill/PatternsAndPractices/a4-uploads.md

 The [File API](https://developer.mozilla.org/en-US/docs/Web/API/File/Using_files_from_web_applications) defines a mechanism for allowing users to upload binary file data.
 This article will discuss setting up .NET Core to manage these uploads, building a workflow in Angular, and tying uploads to related data via Entity Framework.

+> A full example of the content shown in this article can be found in [/examples/a4-uploads](./examples/a4-uploads)

 ## [.NET Core](#uploads)

 ### [Configuration](#uploads)